Interest Rate Calculator

 Interest Rate vs APR

-The rate this calculator finds is the nominal interest rate based purely on the principal, payment, and term.
+The rate this calculator finds is the nominal interest rate implied by the principal, payment, and term.
 It does not include fees.
-The APR (Annual Percentage Rate) includes origination fees, closing costs, and other charges, making it higher than the nominal rate.
-If your loan had upfront fees, the effective APR is higher than the rate shown here.
-Use the APR calculator to factor in fees.
+The APR (Annual Percentage Rate) is a regulated figure defined by the Truth in Lending Act (Regulation Z) that rolls in origination fees, closing costs, points, and most other finance charges, so it is usually higher than the nominal rate.
+If your loan had upfront fees, the effective APR will be higher than the rate shown here.
+Feed the same loan into the APR calculator to factor in fees, or check the compound interest calculator to see how the same rate compounds over time on a balance you do not pay down.

 How Newton's Method Works

-• Adjust the guess based on how far off it was (using the derivative of the payment formula)
+- Adjust the guess based on how far off it was, using the numerical derivative of the payment formula

 All calculations run in your browser.
 No data is stored or transmitted.